 Smiling Improves Metabolism

-Smiling and/or laughing, whether you feel like it or not, can have an immediate effect on your metabolism.
-You might not notice it straight away, but after a while you will start to see the truth in this statement.
+Whether you feel like it or not, smiling and laughing can immediately affect your metabolism.
+You might not notice it immediately, but you will start to see the truth in this statement after a while.
 Even though there is limited science looking directly at this, it does make sense biologically speaking.

-One study suggests that genuine, mirthful laughter, has a directly stress lowering impact.
-If for example, joyous laughter lowers cortisol and adrenaline, it is possible to extrapolate from this, an improvement in overall energy metabolism.
+One study suggests that genuine, “mirthful laughter” has a direct stress-lowering impact.
+If, for example, joyous laughter lowers cortisol and adrenaline, it is possible to extrapolate from this an improvement in overall energy metabolism.

-Everybody knows that laughter can feel good, and so it makes sense that if you can find a way to laugh, especially when you feel like it the least, this can work as an effective means to short circuiting chronic, habitual, stress patterns.
+Everybody knows that laughter can feel good, so if you can find a way to laugh, especially when you feel like it the least, this can effectively short-circuit chronic, habitual stress patterns.

 Neuroendocrine and stress hormone changes during mirthful laughter; Am J Med Sci .
 1989 Dec;298(6):390-6.